refresh-dataflow

 2. Retrieves the failed bucket’s date range

-3. Retries the failed bucket using the same retry logic as above
+4. Retries the failed bucket using the same retry logic as above, restoring from backup on each failure

-4. If all retries fail: Exits with failure code to fail the pipeline
+5. If all retries fail: Data has been restored from backup.
+Exits with failure code to fail the pipeline

 Scenario C: Incremental Update (Previous Refresh Successful)